-- high water pressure
+- High water pressure

-- quick closing mixer taps
+- Quick closing mixer taps

-- quick closing solenoid valves
+- Quick closing solenoid valves

-- faulty or worn brass seats in taps
+- Faulty or worn brass seats in taps

-- broken tap washers
+- Broken tap washers

-- air locks in pipes
+- Air locks in pipes

-- shock waves in pipes
+- Shock waves in pipes

 There are three very common noise complaints with water piping systems being:

-- sharp banging or hammering sounds coming from pipes
+- Sharp banging or hammering sounds coming from pipes

-- a loud bang from a valve or tap
+- A loud bang from a valve or tap

-- audible ticking sounds that diminish after the tap is turned on
+- Audible ticking sounds that diminish after the tap is turned on

-The ticking sounds that are a soft sound that generally build up then diminish are in fact the sounds generated by pipe expansion.
-Generally this is caused by the pipe heating up when the hot tap is turned on as the hot water replaces the cold water and then cools down.
+An intense banging or hammering is a result of broken taps or broken tap washers or poor clipping of pipes.
+Excessive water pressure can accentuate all of these causes as water pressure legally cannot exceed 500kPa inside the building.
+The ticking sound can build up then diminish and are in fact the sounds generated by pipe expansion.
+This is caused by the pipe heating up when the hot tap is turned on as the hot water replaces the cold water and then cools down.

-Your plumbing reticulation pipes, taps, valves and appliances are all susceptible to damage created by the impact of shock waves even if you hear no noise.
+Very simply water hammer creates a shock-wave that ricochet’s back from the valve through what is now a stable water supply.
+The shock-wave creates enormous pressure moving at 1280 meters per second.
+Your plumbing reticulation pipes, taps, valves and appliances are all susceptible to damage caused by the impact of shock waves even if you hear no noise.
 The noise is essentially an early warning system telling you to rectify the problem before damage occurs.